jantman/awslimitchecker/README.rst

 For paid support and development options, please see the `Enterprise Support Agreements and Contract Development <http://awslimitchecker.readthedocs.io/en/latest/getting_help.html#enterprise-support-agreements-and-contract-development>`_ section of the documentation.

+There is also a `gitter.im chat channel <https://gitter.im/awslimitchecker/Lobby>`_ for support and discussion.

 Changelog
 ---------